 CAD drawings require manual coordination to detect conflicts between systems.

-BIM software automatically identifies clashes between building systems such as structural elements, ductwork, plumbing, and electrical systems.
+BIM software automatically identifies clashes between building systems for a full explanation.
+See what is clash detection in BIM, including structural elements, ductwork, plumbing, and electrical systems.

 4. Project Lifecycle Management